 Eligible participants may voluntarily elect to receive lump-sum payments.
-The total amount of lump-sum payments made in fiscal years 2019 and 2018 was approximately \$26,000 and \$1,800,000, respectively.
-These amounts are included in the benefits paid to participants.
+The total amount of lump-sum payments made in fiscal years 2020 and 2019 was approximately \$923,000 and \$26,000, respectively.
+These amounts are included in benefits paid to participants in the accompanying statements of changes in net assets available for benefits.